Allo (company): History

-From April to September 2024, the company ALLO allocated 1 million hryvnias monthly to support the medical 3D laboratory at the Superhumans Center for printing products necessary for prosthetics and rehabilitation of patients with severe injuries.
-A total of 6 million hryvnias was provided to assist approximately 360 patients.

-In May 2024, a new product category—Pet Supplies—was introduced on the Allo marketplace.
+In March 2023, the company integrated an AI chatbot powered by ChatGPT into its Allo app to use in Ukraine without registration.

+In June 2023, the company began developing Allo Express pickup points.

+In November 2023, the company entered into a partnership with the OKKO gas station network, opening Allo Express sales points at gas stations.

+In 2023, Allo saw a 22% increase in revenue from its online division compared to the previous year.

 In the summer of 2024, the company revised its business model to enhance operational efficiency and reduce the share of expenses in turnover.

 In the second half of 2024, Allo rebranded, positioning itself as a marketplace focused on innovation and simplifying the shopping process.
 The company also changed its slogan to "Open Allo – Solve the problem."

 In the fall of 2024, the Allo mobile app was redesigned and expanded its functionality, improving the catalog, product pages, and search and ordering features.
 At the same time, the marketplace launched delivery of merchant products to Allo pickup points.

 On November 25, 2024, online Black Friday sales surpassed offline sales, with the share of online sales at Allo reaching a record 52%.

 Throughout 2024, Allo opened 9 new stores and renovated 54 existing locations.

 In 2024, Tsifrotech celebrated 20 years of operation, serving over 1,000 client companies, including major retail chains and online electronics stores.

-At the beginning of 2025, Allo introduced a special category—"Innovau"—featuring a selection of accessible innovative products with unique functionality.
+At the beginning of 2025, Allo introduced a special category—"INNOWOW"—featuring a selection of accessible innovative products with unique functionality.

 Starting in February 2025, Allo began updating its store format by expanding the marketplace pickup area, adding fitting rooms and large screens for online orders, and increasing warehouse capacity.

+In May 2025, the marketplace Allo, together with its partner, launched online sales of electric vehicles, and in June began selling its own Xiaomi electric cars.
+Today, Xiaomi EVs from Allo are already available in Ukraine.
+Some models can be seen at Respublika Park Mall in Kyiv and Most City in Dnipro, while the rest are demonstrated in the demo zone at Blockbuster Mall.

+As of early 2026, the share of online sales reached more than 50% of the company's total sales.

+Social responsibility

+At least 100 employees served in the Armed Forces of Ukraine, and the company declared, "We keep their working places for them."

+From 2021 to 2024, the company participated in several charity campaigns organized by the Tabletochki Foundation, raising over UAH 1.5 million for children in need.

+In 2023, Allo joined Serhiy Prytula's “Bonus Armor” Initiative and donated 3 million hryvnias to purchase an FV432 tracked medical evacuation armored personnel carrier for the Ukrainian Armed Forces, doubling the donations collected from customers through the Allo Money loyalty program.